junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 "Yeah, I sorta get that," Sam wrinkles his nose.
 "Anything else?
 Why did he put me to sleep, if he's not trying to speak to you alone?"

 "Nothing."
-Dean stares at the road in front of him, hands clenching on the wheels too hard, "Just know that he's the biggest son-of-a-bitch in the world and I'll kill him next time I see him."
+Dean stares at the road in front of him, hands clenching on the wheels too hard.
+"Just know that he's the biggest son-of-a-bitch in the world and I'll kill him next time I see him."

 "I sorta get that too," Sam says carefully, studying his brother's face.
 "Any particular reason?"

-"Nope, just how much I hate him," Dean thins his lips and doesn't give more reasons.
+"Nope, just how much I hate him."
+Dean thins his lips and doesn't give more reasons.

-Sam sighs, tuning the music back on.
+Sam sighs, tuning the music back up.
 He knows by now there's no way he can get Dean to talk if Dean doesn't feel like it, he'll just have to wait it out.

 The car rolls steadily forward in the unsettling dark night.
 Sam's breath slowly eases as he drifts off.

-Dean glances at him once in a while to make sure he's still breathing.
-He doesn't realize he's been biting his lower lip all the way since Colorado until his lip starts bleeding.
+Dean glances at him once in a while to make sure he's still breathing, just like when he's used to growing up. *Sam's responsibility.*

+He doesn't realize he's been biting his lower lip all the way since heading out until his lip starts bleeding when they cross to the Kansas.
 Even then, Dean still doesn't release it.
-It feels like a suitable punishment and reminder for those lips of his, he reasons with himself, and biting harder.
+It feels like a suitable punishment and reminder for those lips of his since they betrayed him, Dean reasons with himself, and bites harder.

-The car screeches to a sharp stop when they are closing in on the road leading to the bunker, the headlight illuminating a bloodied figure laying on the asphalt like a road kill.
+The car screeches to a sharp stop when they are closing in on the small mountain road leading to the bunker, the headlight illuminating a bloodied figure laying on the asphalt like a road kill.
 The body covered by the trench coat stirs when the light shines brightly on his face.

 Dean jumps out of the car before it stops properly.
 "Cas?"